- APS Landing Page

 This WSCUC phrase refers to the goals, coherence, sequencing, alignment, resourcing, and overall quality of the educational experience leading to conferral of an institution’s degree.

 Standards of Accreditation are the principles used as a basis for judgment in accreditation reviews.
-WSCUC has four Standards which are used as a basis for evaluation in accreditation reviews:
+WSCUC has four Standards (updated in 2022) which are used as a basis for evaluation in accreditation reviews:

-- Standard 1: Defining Institutional Purposes and Ensuring Educational Objectives
+- Standard 1: Defining Institutional Mission and Acting with Integrity

-- Standard 2: Achieving Educational Objectives through Core Functions
+- Standard 2: Achieving Educational Objectives and Student Success

-- Standard 3: Developing and Applying Resources and Organizational Structures to Ensure Quality and Sustainability
+- Standard 3: Assuring Resources and Organizational Structures

-- Standard 4: Creating an Organization Committed to Quality Assurance, Institutional Learning, and Improvement
+- Standard 4: Creating an Institution Committed to Quality Assurance and Improvement

 Criteria for Review (CFR) are more specific than the four Standards of Accreditation and are intended to define and explain the Standards.
 Substantial compliance with both the Standards and Criteria for Review is required for reaffirmation and guides the institution in assessing institutional performance, identifying areas needing improvement, and making improvements on an ongoing basis.
 WSCUC evaluation results from an institutional site visit form the basis for the WSCUC’s Commission decision about an institution’s accreditation status.

-After the site visit in spring of 2025, the WSCUC team members will prepare and send the University their report on the visit and our institutional self-study.
+After the site visit in spring of 2025, the WSCUC team members will prepare and send the University their report on the visit and our Institutional Report.
 President Sandeen will have the opportunity to submit a response.
-WSCUC will then send an action letter to President Sandeen and the University's Accreditation Liaison Officer, Dean Scharberg.
+WSCUC will then send an action letter to President Sandeen and the University's Accreditation Liaison Officer.
 The action letter will then be distributed to the campus community along with next steps the university community will take to implement these action items.
 WSCUC will also publish the action letter and team report on its website.

 You are invited to provide comments you would like to share about Cal State East Bay's Reaffirmation 2025 process here.
 Your information is collected anonymously (other than position) and will not be shared unless you indicate it can be shared.
 Your comments will be reviewed by Cal State East Bay’s WSCUC Accreditation Liaison Officer, and passed along to the relevant business unit(s).